Tumetsu/FMI-weather-downloader/quickstart/englishguide.md

 ##What is this downloader?
 Finnish Meteorological Institute (FMI) provides open weather data service.
 This data is provided in machine readable format and is thus only usable for software developers.
-With this application it is however possible to get this data and save it into format which is compatible with regular spreadsheet programs, such as Excel wihtout programming knowledge.
+With this application it is however possible to get this data and save it into format which is compatible with regular spreadsheet programs, such as Excel without programming knowledge.

 ##Initial setup